strmlineapp-ux/agileflow/src/docs/design-system.md

 ### Typography
 - **Font**: The application exclusively uses the **Roboto** font family for a clean and consistent look.
 - **Headline Font**: All major titles (pages, tabs, prominent cards) use the `font-headline` utility class, which is configured to use a `font-thin` weight (`font-weight: 100`).
 This is also maintained during inline editing for a seamless user experience.
-- **Body Font**: Standard body text uses the `font-body` utility class, which defaults to a regular font weight.
+- **Body Font**: All standard body text, labels, and buttons now use a `font-normal` weight.
+All instances of `font-semibold` or `font-bold` have been removed to create a softer, more modern aesthetic.

 ### Icons & Hover Effects
 - **Icon Set**: We exclusively use **Google Material Symbols** via the `<GoogleSymbol />` component.
 This ensures a consistent visual language.
 The font library is a variable font, which means we can adjust its properties.